ggrein/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 ![GGUS registration form](GGUS_Registration_Form.png)

-Both authentication methods, X509 certificate and EGI Check-in account, will be guaranteed in the future.
-Since the use of login and password will no longer be guaranteed in the future, it is recommended to access GGUS with a valid digital certificate or EGI Check-in.
+Both authentication methods, X509 grid certificate and EGI Check-in account, are guaranteed for the time being.
+Since the use of X509 grid certificates will probably not be guaranteed in the future, it is recommended to access GGUS via EGI Check-in.

 ## Troubleshooting